Iloilo City: Education

 Beyond these, a new campus of National University (1900) is under construction next to SM City Iloilo in Mandurriao.
 The Ateneo Graduate School of Business, part of Ateneo de Manila University (1859), operates a satellite campus at Ateneo de Iloilo (1958), offering a Master of Business Administration (MBA) program as a step toward establishing a full university.
 Philippine Christian University (1946) and Guimaras State University (1964) also maintain smaller extension programs in the city.

 The Iloilo City Community College (ICCC), administered by the city government in collaboration with CHED.
 Additionally, Iloilo City hosts numerous private colleges and schools, including Iloilo Doctors' College (1972), Westbridge School for Boys (PAREF), St. Therese – MTC Colleges, Western Institute of Technology (1964), and religious institutions such as Ateneo de Iloilo, Angelicum School Iloilo (1978), and Colegio de San Jose (1872)—the oldest girls’ school in Western Visayas.
 Religious training centers include St. Joseph Regional Seminary, St. Vincent Ferrer Seminary (1869), and Mill Hill Formation House.
 The Department of Education – Division of Iloilo City oversees 88 private schools and 52 public schools.

+Awards and recognitions

+Iloilo City has been recognized one of the Philippines’ cleanest and most livable urban centers in 2024.